John Bartle, Director (Russian)

 Readings in Twentieth-Century Russian Literature.

-Close reading in Russian and English of one or two major Russian authors of the 20th century.
+Close reading in Russian and English of several canonical Russian authors.
 Attention paid to problems of translation.
 Discussion and writing assignments in Russian and English.
 Not intended for near-native or heritage speakers.
 May be repeated for credit with permission of instructor.
 Prerequisite, 220 or equivalent.